cainhill/render-engine/README.md

 3. **Trigger via webhook**

-    The engine runs as a background service waiting for an HTTP POST request.
-You do not need to send any video files or manifest data in the request body, the script automatically scans your `/data/manifests/` directory and uses file modification dates to figure out new/changed CSVs that need to be rendered.
+    The engine runs as a background service waiting for an HTTP GET request.
+You do not need to specify any particular details, the script automatically scans your `/data/manifests/` directory and uses file modification dates to find new/changed CSVs that need to be rendered.

-    To trigger a full scan and render, send an empty JSON POST request:
+    To trigger a full scan and render, send a GET request:

-    * **Method:** `POST`
+    * **Method:** `GET`
     * **URL:** `http://render-engine:5000/render`
-    * **Headers:** `Content-Type: application/json`
-    * **Payload:** `{}`

 4. **Check for output**